CHEWS RIDGE LOOKOUT

 Q: Is there a restroom up there?

-A: Not really a “restroom”.
-There is a wilderness pit toilet with an incredible view.
+A: Chews Ridge has a wilderness pit toilet with a fantastic view.

 Q: Can I bring my dog?